onaio/help/faqs/_posts/2016-03-30-what-are-xls-reports.md

 If you have MySQL Workbench installed with an Excel COM add-in, you must disable any MySQL add-ins for Excel so as to be in a position to successfully generate an XLS Report.

-This is the case because Excel add-in hide names and other junk to an excel spreadsheet and therefore will break any scripting you added to the template tab.
+This is the case because Excel add-ins hide names and other junk to an excel spreadsheet and therefore will break any scripting you added to the template tab.